-The credentials for re-evaluation are settled by the Credentials Committee and are aimed to verify the involvement of the Diplomates in the field of bovine health management during the preceding five years and the contribution to the ECBHM objectives as set out in Chapter 1, 1.2 The system for re-evaluation is based on credit points in various categories as specified in the list of the "Re-evaluation criteria" (Annex VIII).
+The credentials for re-evaluation are settled by the Credentials Committee and are aimed to verify the involvement of the Diplomates in the field of bovine health management during the preceding five years and the contribution to the ECBHM objectives as set out in Chapter 1, 1.2

+The system for re-evaluation is based on credit points in various categories as specified in the list of the "Re-evaluation criteria" (Annex VIII).

-Diplomates must submit their credentials electronically to the administration office (admin@ecbhm.org) on or before December 31st of the due year by use of the "Re-evaluation application form" (Annex IX) available on the website of the College (www.ecbhm.org).
+Diplomates must submit their credentials electronically on or before 1st of November of the due year by use of the "Re-evaluation application form" (Annex IX) available on the website of the College (www.ecbhm.org).